yaikobzeray/dev-journal/activity_log.md

 Set up Flutter Riverpod for dependency injection and state.
 Prefer it over Provider for large apps.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [GENERAL] Tuesday, 01 October 2024 — Entry 2

+Organized the project board and closed stale issues.
+Good hygiene for the repo.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*